KTsula/Hues_and_cues_game-DSA_practice/README.md

 The purpose of the game is to receive hints (in this case 2 hints per guess) and try to guess the exact color.
 The further away your guess is the greater is your score.
 Player with the smallest score wins.

+You can learn more about the game from the presentation here: [ADS Presentation.pdf](https://github.com/KTsula/Hues_and_cues_game-DSA_practice/files/13064393/ADS.Presentation.pdf)

 ## Intro
 This game uses a mix of <b>algorithms and data structures</b>.